DevCDhaka/CommunityChallenge2020/README.md

 # Community Challenge : Build Day 2020

 Create a tutorial and win $1,33,000.
-Follow the steps below.
+Follow the steps below 🔻 🔻 🔻

-## Installation
+## Steps

 ### 1. ✍️ Written tutorial on GitHub (max 4000 words)